-- Suppose that $\mathsf{GroupHash}^{\mathbb{J}^{(r)}}$ (restricted to inputs for which it does not return \bot) is modelled as a $\mathit{random\,oracle}$ from diversifiers to points of order $r{\mathbb{I}}$ on the Jubjub curve.
-In this model, Unlinkability of Diversify Hash Sapling holds under the Decisional Diffie-Hellman assumption on the prime-order subgroup of the Jubjub curve.
+• Suppose that GroupHash $^{\mathbb{J}^{(r)}}$ (restricted to inputs for which it does not return \bot) is modelled as a random oracle from diversifiers to points of order $r{\mathbb{J}}$ on the Jubjub curve.
+In this model, Unlinkability of DiversifyHash holds under the Decisional Diffie-Hellman assumption on the prime-order subgroup of points on the Jubjub curve.

 To prove this, consider the ElGamal encryption scheme [ElGamal1985] on this prime-order subgroup, restricted to encrypting plaintexts encoded as the group identity $\mathcal{O}{\mathbb{J}}$.
 (ElGamal was originally defined for \mathbb{F}p^ but works in any prime-order group.)
 ElGamal public keys then have the same form as diversified payment addresses.
-If we make the assumption above on GroupHash $\mathbb{J}^{(r)}$, then generating a new diversified payment address from a given address pk, gives the same distribution of (g_d', pk_d') pairs as the distribution of ElGamal ciphertexts obtained by encrypting $\mathcal{O}{\mathbb{I}}$ under pk.
+If we make the assumption above on GroupHash $\mathbb{J}^{(r)^}$, then generating a new diversified payment address from a given address pk, gives the same distribution of (g_d', pk_d') pairs as the distribution of ElGamal ciphertexts obtained by encrypting $\mathcal{O}{\mathbb{J}}$ under pk.
 TODO: check whether this is justified.
-Then, the definition of key privacy (IK-CPA as defined in [BBDP2001, Definition 1]) for ElGamal corresponds to the definition of Unlinkability for DiversifyHash^{Sapling}.
-(IK-CCA corresponds to the potentially stronger requirement that DiversifyHash Sapling remains Unlinkable when given Diffie-Hellman key agreement oracles for each of the candidate diversified payment addresses.)
+Then, the definition of key privacy (IK-CPA as defined in [BBDP2001, Definition 1]) for ElGamal corresponds to the definition of Unlinkability for DiversifyHash Sapling.
+(IK-CCA corresponds to the potentially stronger requirement that DiversifyHash Payment addresses.)
 So if ElGamal is key-private, then DiversifyHash Sapling is Unlinkable under the same conditions.
-[BBDP2001, Appendix A] gives a security proof for key privacy (both IK-CPA and IK-CCA) of ElGamal under the Decisional Diffie-Hellman assumption on the relevant group.
-(In fact the proof needed is the "small modification" described in the last paragraph in which the generator is chosen at random for each key.) - It is assumed (also for the security of other uses of the group hash, such as Pedersen hashes and commitments) that the discrete logarithm of the output group element with respect to any other generator is unknown.
+[BBDP2001, Appendix A] gives a security proof for key privacy (both IK-CPA and IK-CCA) of ElGamal under the payment paymen

+- It is assumed (also for the security of other uses of the group hash, such as Pedersen hashes and commitments) that the discrete logarithm of the output group element with respect to any other generator is unknown.
 This assumption is justified if the group hash acts as a random oracle.
 Essentially, diversifiers act as handles to unknown random numbers.
-(The group hash inputs used with different personalizations are in different "namespaces".)

-· Informally, the random self-reducibility property of DDH implies that an adversary would gain no advantage from being able to query an oracle for additional (g_d, pk_d) pairs with the same spending authority as an existing shielded payment address, since they could also create such pairs on their own.
+(The group hash inputs used with different personalizations are in different "namespaces".) - Informally, the random self-reducibility property of DDH implies that an adversary would gain no advantage from being able to query an oracle for additional (g_d, pk_d) pairs with the same spending authority as an existing shielded payment address, since they could also create such pairs on their own.
 This justifies only considering two shielded payment addresses in the security definition.